 Check out my travel guide to London for more information on what to see and do in London.

 Paris has great festivities – from high class dining to clubbing to fantastic fireworks to Champagne on the Champs-Elysees.
-The place to be is the Champs-Elysees.
-Around 9 p.m., people gather at the famous street and start to count down to the New Year.
+Around 9pm, people gather at the famous street and start to count down to the New Year.
 Around midnight here, you can watch the Eiffel Tower’s light show.
 Montmartre is another fantastic place to ring in the New Year, as its elevated and has spectacular views of the entire Paris skyline.
 While Paris doesn’t typically have a fireworks show, there are still great parties, and many people light off fireworks from the Champs-Elysees.

 Check out my travel guide to Paris for more information on spending New Year’s in Paris.